The Vandewalls arrived in England from Holland some time in the late Sixteenth Century.

 1728.
 John Vandewall II marries Martha Goldney eldest daughter of Thomas Goldney the elder.
 (See The Goldenys of Bristol, A Bristol Merchant Dynasty.
 Bristol Records Soc.1998).

-The Copperas industry consisted of turning nodules of copperas ( bisulphide of iron) into green copperas or green vitriol ( ferrous sulphate of iron).
-Green copperas was used for amongst other things, the dyeing of cloth and leather black, and the manufacture of black ink.
+The Copperas industry consisted of turning nodules of copperas (bisulphide of iron) into green copperas or green vitriol ( ferrous sulphate of iron).
+Green copperas was used, amongst other things for the dyeing of cloth and leather black, and the manufacture of black ink.
 This industry seems to have been a virtual Quaker monopoly at this time.

 1733/4.
 Marriage of Harris Neate of the island of Jamaica, merchant, to Martha Barrow (later Vandewall) daughter of Jonathan Barrow of the County of Monmouth.

-At about this time both Harris Neate and Samuel Vandewall had their portraits painted by George Knapton.
-These two portraits are still with the family.
+At about this time both Harris Neate and Samuel Vandewall had their portraits painted (attributed to George Knapton).
+These two portraits are currently still with the family.

 - Birth of Thomas Neate at Laurence Pountney Hill, City.
 Harris Neate & Co Merchants noted in Kent's Directory of London.